-Subsequent to the quarter ended September 30, 2017, the Board of Directors at its meeting held on October 06, 2017 have approved the Scheme of Amalgamation ("the Scheme") of its wholly owned subsidiary, Magnet 360 LLC with the Company with an appointed date of April 01, 2017.
-The Company is in the process of filing an application with the National Company Law Tribunal (NCLT).
-The Scheme will come into effect on approval from NCLT and other statutory authorities as may be required.
+The Board of Directors at its meeting held on October 06, 2017, have approved the Scheme of Amalgamation ("the Scheme") of its wholly owned subsidiary, Magnet 360, LLC ("Transferor Company") with Mindtree Limited ("Transferee Company") with an appointed date of April 01, 2017.
+During the quarter, the Company has filed an application with the National Company Law Tribunal (NCLT), Bengaluru Bench.
+Pending the required approvals, the effect of the Scheme has not been given in the financial statements.